From the Sun to Supernovae, Neutron Stars, Black Holes, and Galaxies!

+The Astronomy and Space Physics track is one of the four specialisation tracks of the Master´s Degree Programme in Physical and Chemical Sciences.
 The other tracks of the programme are Materials Chemistry, Materials Physics, and Theoretical Physics.
 Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including computational and numerical techniques.

 The Astronomy and Space Physics track includes a solid grounding in theoretical aspects as well as providing opportunities for observational studies (e.g. of supernovae or accreting black holes); the space physics group performs experimental, theoretical and computational research on high-energy phenomena in near-Earth space.

 The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and solve scientific and technological problems independently and as part of a group.